iced-rs/rfcs/text/0000-shared-widget-state.md

 > What other designs have been considered and what is the rationale for not choosing them?

 - I have considered using a `Focus` widget to handle focus.
 This would allow the user to wrap any widget in a `Focus` widget and it would handle focus for that widget.
 This would be a bit more complicated to use and would require the user to wrap every widget they want to be focusable in a `Focus` widget.
 This also can leans to a much more complex and object oriented design.
 And would create diffcult patterns to follow.
 See Flutters: https://docs.flutter.dev/development/ui/advanced/focus
+- I am in the favor of using a chain of responsiblity pattern or a handler pattern.
+This would allow the user to add focusability to any widget they desire in place of a complex proxy widget pattern.

 > What is the impact of not doing this?